 What you said is so important, because you want to be like very few people will admit they want to be liked, but i think at everyone's heart, if they were very honest with themselves, they want to be liked as well.
 So i adore how many other people do you know who says i want to be liked, but that that's they do want to be liked.
 I i i love being liked.
 I also often interview say i don't care what people think that's actually equally true.

+I can hold both of those feelings.
+What i mean by that is, if johnnypants99 says you suck garyvee it's hard for me to have weight in that i care a lot more.
+What you think of me dan than johnnypants93, because we've interacted a lot over a decade.
+I care a hell of a lot more with alex raffington.
 What she thinks of me she's one of my three admins and really knows me more than she i care about her opinion of me way more than i care about your opinion of me, and so that's what i mean, but all in all, i want johnnypants93.
 I want you - and i want her to like me, because i'm aware that i got very fortunate lucky a word that i hate using, because i think people weaponize it but very lucky and fortunate that i was given natural dna.
 That is good, parented, well, circumstances that led to good work, ethic and kindness and a million other things so yeah i mean uh anyway, candor is my half and when people go through this book, whether it's gratitude, so many people lack gratitude.
 It's wild humility is impossible.

 You know i come with heavy conviction and confidence, so people don't see this in me, but the way i operate, my business humility, is a core foundation of what's going on with me um, you know.
 Empathy is well documented at this point in my career.
 I need my damn winery after it um and you kind of go through it self-awareness one of the things that makes it very easy for me to navigate.
 Is i understand why somebody wouldn't love me if they just saw a clip on instagram, where i dropped the f-bomb nine times, and i go aggressive at something and they're like who is this guy?
 Of course, many people with the way they were raised would be turned off by me.

 That's self-awareness and empathy, that's you know, so i really go into it in this book, but it's also things like tenacity and ambition, and and most of all, my biggest argument in the book is like look.
 The soft skills are actually the hard skills right like i can find anybody who can have the talent to do the math or the creative or the man like you can find them show me the people that are excelling at humanity and i'll show you a company That, if they hire that way, have a totally different outcome, yeah, especially in the world, where it's increasingly getting automated with new technology.
 If the technology's promise is to do much of what our hard skills do for us, then what remains is the soft skills, the emotional intelligence, everything you talk about the book now with tape, where you take things a step further, which really makes this book interesting and Valuable aside from just telling us hey here why these are important, how how they've applied to your life and made you successful and other people successful?
 How do you tailor these individual soft skills to different people?
 Like you mentioned, like a co-worker or secretary or someone, you interact with environments and situations, because that's where things get complicated for people, it's the only thing that matters like a vanilla strategy without context is always going to lose.
 I mean i deploy different tactics on these traits to the same person based on the day of the week.
+I have a different, contextual thought process.
+If it's raining outside versus sunny on how i have to be as a leader, i literally like compassionately and empathetically recognize that there are humans on earth that are very affected by weather and so little things matter is what you're saying in a in a real way.
+I actually manage differently on a tuesday than a monday, based on the weather, let alone a million other.
+I just had a tough meeting by the way, just now with a team that has been dominating all year now, things are different.

 You know some bad news from the client and now like i have to be empathetic to that.
 I can't talk to them today.
 The way i talked to them yesterday when you're a true leader when you're trying to achieve inhumanity in business and life, if you are not capable of adjusting at every moment to every nuanced variable, you are creating vulnerabilities and you know what's really interesting gary one of The big things i recognized early during kovid is that everyone's in a unique situation, meaning like i would talk to people who were pregnant and had covert.
 I talked to people who had two children and was like a single mother living at home or was an entrepreneur or indeed everyone.